 Welcome to the interdepartmental Classical Studies Graduate Program (CLST) at Columbia University.
 CLST is dedicated to the interdisciplinary study of the Greek and Roman worlds, as well as the larger Ancient Mediterranean.
-Participating departments are Art History & Archaeology, Classics, History, and Philosophy, although CLST graduate students frequently work closely with scholars in Religion, Anthropology, and English & Comparative Literature.
-Together with the Center for the Ancient Mediterranean - an interdepartmental initiative that serves as an academic hub for scholars of the Ancient Mediterranean throughout Columbia - CLST is the home of a vibrant research community and provides students with broad and coherent training in classical studies.
+Participating departments are Art History and Archaeology, Classics, History, and Philosophy, although CLST graduate students frequently work closely with scholars in Religion, Anthropology, and English and Comparative Literature.
+(See the array of faculty listed in our Faculty Webpage: https://classicalstudies.columbia.edu/faculty.)
+Together with the Center for the Ancient Mediterranean - an interdepartmental initiative that serves as an academic hub for scholars of the Ancient Mediterranean throughout Columbia - CLST is the home of a vibrant research community and provides students with a broad and coherent training in classical studies.